top of page

 Holy Cow - Edinburgh

-This is a fully vegan cafe situated in Elder St not too far from Waverley train station.
-We had a fab organic vegan lunch and because we could eat everything on the menu we opted for a starter and main course: soup and burger.
+Holy Cow is a fully vegan cafe located on Elder St, not far from Waverley train station.
+We enjoyed a fantastic organic vegan lunch here.
+We opted for a starter and a main course: soup and burger.

-Big mistake as we were full after the soup!
-No problem though we boxed up our burger and had it for tea later that day.
+However, we made a big mistake by getting both dishes because we were too full after the soup!
+No worries, we boxed up our burger for a tasty dinner later.

 A vegan cafe called Holy Cow in Edinburgh